Frequently Asked Questions

 A: Learn more about the Graduate School’s English Language Proficiency Requirements here.
 Students can submit TOEFL, Pearson (PTE), or IELTS scores.
 We do not accept the Duolingo exam.
 Students must score within the requirements for full enrollment or the English Bridge Program.

-Q: I earned a 3-year undergraduate degree in another country.
-Am I still eligible for admission?
+Q: Can I apply with a 3-year undergraduate degree in another country?

-A: Depending on where you earned your undergraduate degree, and any other academic work you have completed, you may still be eligible for admission.
+A: Depending on where you earned your undergraduate degree, and any other academic work you have completed, you may still be able to apply.
 Learn more about the Graduate School's policy.

 Q: Are the GREs required for admission?